Are you struggling to get enough conversions on your sales pages?

 The best sales page examples have no sidebars, and often have minimal headers and footers, or none at all.
 Everything that’s on the page is related to what the site is trying to sell.

-All header menu options have been removed except for the logo linking to the homepage, and there is nowhere else for the reader to go except to continue reading and sign up for a 14-day free trial.
+All header menu options have been removed, and there is nowhere else for the reader to go except to continue reading and sign up for a 30-day fitness challenge.